About Me

 I’ve also learned that most people aren’t as stupid as they seem when you work in retail, and that even the ones who are probably know something I don’t.
 I recognize now that everyone can teach me something if I just shut up and let them—even if they are inadvertently teaching me how not to set fire to my own hair.

-If I teach something along the way, it was probably by inadvertently showing someone else how not to do something.
+If I teach something along the way, it is probably by inadvertently showing someone else how not to do something, or how to not set their hair on fire.
 That’s a fair trade, don’t you think?

 bicknellauthorpic4